 I’m in a ‘It’s my birthday so I can bake if I want to’ kind of mood, because it is my birthday, and I am baking!
-And I know that a classic birthday cake is a deliciously moist golden vanilla sponge with smooth and truffle like chocolate frosting, and about a pound of colorful sprinkles, but I think turning 25 has given me enough perspective on birthday cakes to feel that it’s ok if I don’t go through the trouble of making my cake (it is Ilmenau folks, so I did bake my own cake, and cut it 4 hours before my birthday so I can have it with a cup of coffee) with the whole frosting and sprinkle shebang.
+And I know that a classic birthday cake is a deliciously moist golden vanilla sponge with smooth and truffle like chocolate frosting, and about a pound of colorful sprinkles, but I think turning 25 has given me enough perspective on birthday cakes to feel that it’s ok if I don’t go through the trouble of making my cake (it’s Ilmenau, so I did bake my own cake, and cut it 4 hours before my birthday so I can have it with a cup of coffee) with the whole frosting and sprinkle shebang.

 On a side note, it is july 4th, and blue and red always seem to creep up on this day, so if you want something to celebrate independence and not my birthday, then try these 4th of July Cupcakes.